luong-komorebi/Awesome-Linux-Software/README.md

 <br>
 🐧 Feel free to **contribute** / **star** / **fork** / **pull request** .
 Any **recommendations** and **suggestions** are welcome.

 **Acknowledgement:** _Everything written below is from my own experience in college and after reading various materials.
-I am neither a professional nor an expert, but a passionate student.
+I am neither a professional nor an expert, but a passionate user.
 Anyone can open a discussion in the issue section, or a pull request if something should be modified or added._

 - Brazilian Portuguese version : [here](https://github.com/LewisVo/Awesome-Linux-Software/blob/master/README_pt-BR.md).
 - Chinese version : [here](https://github.com/LewisVo/Awesome-Linux-Software/blob/master/README_zh-CN.md) or [here](https://github.com/alim0x/Awesome-Linux-Software-zh_CN).